 - Participants must be members/supporters of SWAHA. - All presentations should be memorized.
 Should scripts be used, participants will be allowed to perform but will not be awarded a place - Judging will be based on a points system based on stated criteria. - The judges are all external persons and professionals in their respective fields - There will be an adjudication committee that will review the results of the judges and make the final decision.
-This committee will be comprised of Pundits and representatives of the various institutions of SWAHA - All issues are to be addressed to the adjudication committee WITHIN a time-frame to be stipulated - After due consideration of all issues, the adjudication committee will make a decision that is final and binding - Deadline for submission of registration forms, copies of local songs, bhajans, poemsand stories will be April 12th.
-2015 - Deadline for submission of digi-art entries will be January 31st 2015 - Branches/Centers may submit one entry per category (except for Poetry and Art & Craft, where a maximum of three entries per age-group will be accepted). - Each participant is entitled to the submission of ONE piece only. - SWAHA reserves the right to refuse entry if any of the intended presentations conflicts with the principles upon which SWAHA is based. - SWAHA reserves the right to use any of the presentations in its radio/televisionprogrammes and to print the lyrics in any of its publications. - Certificates of participation will be presented to all entrants in the competition. - Participants will be required to draw numbers for placements in the various categories on the day of the competition. - Points will be deducted for unpunctuality (extenuating circumstances will be considered) on the competition day. - Trophiesor other prizes will be awarded to the first, second and third place winners in all the categories. - Attention should be paid to the various criteria in the marking scheme. - Uniformity in dress enhances presentation. - Practice sessions should begin early so that enough time could be given to refining of items.
+This committee will be comprised of Pundits and representatives of the various institutions of SWAHA - All issues are to be addressed to the adjudication committee WITHIN a time-frame to be stipulated - After due consideration of all issues, the adjudication committee will make a decision that is final and binding - Deadline for submission of registration forms, copies of local songs, bhajans, poems and stories will be March 27, 2016. - Deadline for submission of digi-art entries will be March 27, 2016 - Branches/Centers may submit one entry per category (except for Poetry and Art & Craft, where a maximum of three entries per age-group will be accepted). - Each participant is entitled to the submission of ONE piece only. - SWAHA reserves the right to refuse entry if any of the intended presentations conflicts with the principles upon which SWAHA is based. - SWAHA reserves the right to use any of the presentations in its radio/television programmes and to print the lyrics in any of its publications. - Certificates of participation will be presented to all entrants in the competition. - Participants will be required to draw numbers for placements in the various categories on the day of the competition. - Points will be deducted for unpunctuality (extenuating circumstances will be considered) on the competition day. - Trophies or other prizes will be awarded to the first, second and third place winners in all the categories. - Attention should be paid to the various criteria in the marking scheme. - Uniformity in dress enhances presentation. - Practice sessions should begin early so that enough time could be given to refining of items.

-3. Categories
+3 Categories

-2.1 Group Song (Local)
+3.1 Group Song (Local)

-- The song must be an indigenous, original composition, based on the theme for 2015: DHARMA PHAL PURNA KAL- Today's Duty Tomorrow's Fulfillment. - It must be a song that has never been performed at the Swadeshi Competition within the last ten years. - The lyrics submitted must be sung.
+- The song must be an indigenous, original composition, based on the theme for 2016: DHARMA DEEP TEJAS DE- Fuel the Lamp of Dharma. - It must be a song that has never been performed at the Swadeshi Competition within the last ten years. - The lyrics submitted must be sung.
 Any variation of the lyrics during delivery would result in the loss of points. - The song must be a combination of English and Hindi.
-At least twenty per cent (20%) of the words must be in Hindi. - Participants must provide their own musical accompaniment. - Songs must be groupitems only. - Choir must be composed of a minimum of three participants and a maximum of 25 participants - Maximum time allowed for this category is seven (7) minutes.
+At least twenty per cent (20%) of the words must be in Hindi. - Participants must provide their own musical accompaniment. - Songs must be group items only. - Choir must be composed of a minimum of three participants and a maximum of 25 participants - Maximum time allowed for this category is seven (7) minutes.